-Buy this vintage end table, now available in my shop!
+Check out similar vintage end tables, now available in my shop!

 I found this amazing, antique Dwinnel-Wright shipping crate with 2 unique paper labels that were in great condition despite the 1906 date on it!